hardenedapple/vim_repo/README.txt

 My vim dir so that I can easily get my working environment wherever I roam.

+CLASHES:
-NOTE-TO-SELF: vim-lawrencium maps <C-S> to Hgcommit when in status window - terminal overrides this with 'freeze'
+    vim-lawrencium: <C-S> Hgcommit, terminal overrides with freeze
-              not sure how I can simply change it without going into the plugin itself - remember to use the 'lawrenciumdiff' patch when using this repo

-              There is a little clash between cvim and NERDCommenter - '\cc' is comment in both, but in cvim it means 'comment with \\' and this behaviour is the one taken.
-              Also, \cs in cvim means 'set end-of-line comment column' which overrides 'sexy commenting in NERDCommenter' Could put something in ftplugin/c.vim to account for the overrides, but I don't hink I'll bother.
-              Just remember the difference in commands

-Most colors come from the arch package vim-colorsamplerpack, pylight and techras are my own (modified from others) The 'colordiff' file is the difference between the directory downloaded from vim-colorsamplerpack and the colors directory
-    it's there to change the 'colors_name' variable to fit to the name of the file, as that makes the set_colors script work it is usually out of sync with any changes I make in colors (I update it much less regularly than the colorshemes).

-Everything interesting comes from somewhere else - google 'vim <dir>' for any dir in the bundle directory.
-Pathogen.vim is indispensible for making sense without a package manager.

-As Arch has python3 under python by default (and similar for pylint, pep8 etc), syntastic will check python3 scripts.
-As python-mode comes with it's own syntax checker (which is for python2), pymode will check python2 scripts.
+    NerdCommenter uses '\cc' to comment single line and '\cs' to comment 'sexily' Cvim uses '\cc' to 'comment with \\' and '\cs' to set comment start

+    To use python3 omnicompletion etc, need vim compiled with --enable-python3interp this breaks python-mode.
+    So copy the pymode motion and indent scripts: both from 'autoload' directory, and 'after' directory and apply patches to remove pymode interdependancies

+    If compiled with python3, symlink python-extra into .vim/bundle directory If compiled with python2, symlink python-mode into .vim/bundle directory

+NOTES:
     The python script to get upgrades is written for python3.

     Quite a few things don't work with older versions of vim - see the plugins respective websites

-Jedi vim uses external 'jedi' library (either in python2 or python3).
-Vim seems to have trouble being compiled with both python and python2 support.
-Not sure how jedi-vim uses the vim python support, but I think the easiest way to get support for both is to have a vim different binary for python3 and python2.
-Then, jedi-vim would use the Jedi library in the corresponding site-packages directory
+CREDITS:
+    Pylight and techras are my modified versions of github and default respectively Everything comes from someone else - I've just collected them.
+    Things hard to google:
+        most colors come from vim-colorsamplerpack arch package.
+        (colordiff is difference between vim-colorsamplerpack and directory that works with set_colors)